fenago/ernesto-spark/Lab_14.md

 - Google Chrome (Recommended)

 #### Lab Environment
-Notebooks are ready to run.
 All packages have been installed.
 There is no requirement for any setup.

-**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+**Note:** Labs will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`

 All Notebooks are present in `work/Grokking-Deep-Learning` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**